akshitagupta15june/Face-X/Readme.md

 <a href="https://github.com/Vi1234sh12/Face-X/tree/master/Awesome-face-operations"><img src="https://github.com/Vi1234sh12/Face-X/blob/master/.github/Assests/Asome.png"
 style="margin:10px;" width="145px"
 alt="Meshery - Service Mesh Management Plane" align="right" /></a>
-<a href="https://github.com/akshitagupta15june/Face-X/tree/master/Awesome-face-operations">Awesome Face Operations </a> includes Face Morphing which is taking two faces as input and returning morph from the first image to second.
+<a href="https://github.com/akshitagupta15june/Face-X/tree/master/Awesome-face-operations">Awesome Face Operations </a> includes Face Morphing which is taking two faces as input and returning morph from the first image to the second.
 Converting an image into a ghost image which is done using OpenCV and Numpy.
 Pencil Sketch In Python Using OpenCV.
-Image Segmentation Using Color space and Opencv.
+Image Segmentation Using Color Space and Opencv.
 Addition of a blurring effect over an image.
-All this along with different classifications like age, gender and many more.
+All this along with different classifications like age, gender, and many more.
 </p>
 <br />